What is a BIC code?

 Do you need an IBAN in the United Kingdom?

 Yes, you do.
-Whether you’re sending or receiving an international money transfer to a UK bank, you’ll need to provide an IBAN.
+When you send or receive an international money transfer to a UK bank, you’ll need to provide an IBAN.

 The IBAN system is used throughout Europe.